nat212/neocities-next/content/updates/2022-08-22-add-updates.md

 -   A couple minor style updates.
 -   Learnt about Next.js context.
 Still kinda figuring things out.
 -   Added a time ticker for fun!
+-   Added a link to the source code.